ashtonkhoo/Forecasting-Weather-in-Australia/README.md

 ## General info
 The main goal of the project is to be able to accurately predict the weather in Australia.
-Using several classification methods, such as random forest and bagging, this project aims to compare the prediction ability of these algorithms, limited to this dataset.
-A summary of the findings can be found in WAUS2019_REPORT.pdf .
+Using several classification and ensemble methods, such as random forest and bagging, this project aims to compare the prediction ability of these algorithms, limited to this dataset.
+A summary of the findings can be found in "WAUS2019_REPORT.pdf".
 The data is similar to the one found here: https://www.kaggle.com/jsphyg/weather-dataset-rattle-package

 ## Technologies